Minimum Safety & Hygiene Standards for Pet Grooming Salons in India

 Dry thoroughly (no damp storage).

-Store clean towels in closed shelves/cabinets.
+Store clean towels in closed shelves or cabinets.

 Aprons must not become a contamination tool.
 Change them when visibly soiled and maintain clean handling.